-Various qualitative assessments have been conducted on metallic transducers by measuring the thermoreflectance coefficient, $d R /dT$.
-However, these studies have been limited in both the range of materials examined~\cite{scoulerTemperatureModulatedReflectanceGold1967, roseiElectronicStructureBcc1980} and the spectral regimes explored~\cite{wilsonThermoreflectanceMetalTransducers2012b}.
-In most applications, restricting transducers to metals is intuitive, as pulsed laser systems typically operate in the visible to near-infrared range, where metals exhibit strong electronic absorption and thermoreflectance.
-Metals are also advantageous as transducers due to their small optical penetration depth at the pump wavelength, ensuring the heat deposited by the beam is purely absorbed into the surface, simplifying analysis.
-For decades, the prevalence of laser wavelengths in the visible range of spectra~\cite{delfyettHighpowerUltrafastLaser1992, morgnerSubtwocyclePulsesKerrlens1999} reinforced the use of metal transducers.
-However, with advancements in optical parametric amplification~\cite{bridaGenerationBroadbandMidinfrared2007}, the spectral range of optical pump-probe techniques has expanded, necessitating a reassessment of optimal transducer materials~\cite{hutchinsUltrafastEvanescentHeat2025,tomkoUltrafastChargeCarrier2025,tomkoLonglivedModulationPlasmonic2021}.
+While qualitative assessments have measured thermoreflectance coefficient, $d R /dT$, these studies have been limited in both the material range~\cite{scoulerTemperatureModulatedReflectanceGold1967, roseiElectronicStructureBcc1980} and the spectral regimes~\cite{wilsonThermoreflectanceMetalTransducers2012b}.
+In most applications, using metal transducers is intuitive given that pulsed lasers often operate in the visible to near-infrared, where metals exhibit strong electronic absorption and thermoreflectance.
+Their small optical penetration depth also ensures pump energy is abosrbed at the surface, simplifying analysis.
+Historically, the prevalence of laser wavelengths in the visible range~\cite{delfyettHighpowerUltrafastLaser1992, morgnerSubtwocyclePulsesKerrlens1999} reinforced the use of metal transducers.
+However, advancements in optical parametric amplification~\cite{bridaGenerationBroadbandMidinfrared2007}, have expanded spectral access, prompting a reassessment of optimal transducer materials~\cite{hutchinsUltrafastEvanescentHeat2025,tomkoUltrafastChargeCarrier2025,tomkoLonglivedModulationPlasmonic2021}.

-While metallic transducers have played a critical role in thermoreflectance measurements, their reliance on inter-band transitions for high thermoreflectance~\cite{halteOpticalResponsePeriodically2006} inherently limits their application to specific wavelength ranges.
-Expanding transducer options beyond metals could unlock new capabilities in thermal metrology, particularly in the mid-infrared regime where strong phonon resonances in dielectric materials can enhance sensitivity.
-Dielectrics offer additional flexibility, as their transparency in certain spectral regions enables thermal event transduction at various depths within a multilayer system.
-By shifting the focus from metallic absorption to optical phonon modes, new transducer materials can provide improved thermoreflectance performance while offering greater versatility in probing buried interfaces and sub-surface thermal transport.
+The reliance of metal transducers on inter-band transitions for high thermoreflectance~\cite{halteOpticalResponsePeriodically2006} inherently limits their application to specific wavelength ranges.
+Expanding options beyond metals could unlock new capabilities in thermal metrology, particularly in the mid-infrared regime, where phonon resonances in dielectrics may enhance sensitivity.
+Dielectrics also offer flexibility, as their transparency in certain spectral regimes enables thermal transduction at various depths within multilayer systems.
+Shifting focus from electronic absorption to optical phonons may provide improved thermoreflectance performance while offering greater versatility in probing buried interfaces and sub-surface thermal transport.